Chibuzor44/dsi-capstone/README.md

   <ul>
   <li>Business dataset that describes all sorts of businesses that provide services to the general public.
 The            dataset has 174,567 records from ---- to -----.</li>
   <li>Review dataset is a records customer reviews of differnt business in the business data collected from ---- to ----.
 The dataset is holds 5,261,669 records.</li>
   <li>User dataset holds the record of users who have given reviews and and what businesses they have given reviews for.
-The         user data has 1,326,101 records</li>
+The         user data has 1,326,101 records from ---- to ----.</li>
   </ul>

 #### Methodology